A reduced 3D-0D FSI model of the aortic valve including leaflet curvature: Models and methods

-\begin{rmrk}[Normalization] We point out that in the definitions \eqref{eq:nhriis}, we did not make the common assumption that $|\nabla\varphi_t|\equiv 1$.
+\begin{rmrk}[Normalization] In the definitions \eqref{eq:nhriis}, we did not make the standard assumption that $|\nabla\varphi_t|\equiv 1$.
 Indeed, although such an assumption holds in the neighborhood of internal points of $\Gamma_t$, its validity is broken near $\partial\Gamma_t$, where $\varphi_t$ is not continuous.
-Moreover, this definition of of $\widetilde\normal_\Gamma$ ensures that the normal has unit magnitude also at the discrete level. \end{rmrk}
+Moreover, this definition of $\widetilde\normal_\Gamma$ ensures that the normal has unit magnitude also at the discrete level. \end{rmrk}